Bootstrapping LLMs via Preference-Based Policy Optimization

-Most previous work on preference optimization for LLMs focus on the offline setting, where preference data are drawn from a fixed, predetermined distribution \cite{ziegler2019fine,stiennon2020learning,ouyang2022training,bai2022training}.
-We extend this approach iteratively by updating the reference policy at each iteration to be the policy optimized in the previous step, generating preference samples from this evolving policy while integrating exploration strategies.
+Most previous work on preference optimization for LLMs focuses on the offline setting, where preference data are drawn from a fixed, predetermined distribution \cite{ziegler2019fine,stiennon2020learning,ouyang2022training,bai2022training}.
+We extend this approach iteratively by updating the reference policy at each episode to be the policy optimized in the previous step, generating preference samples from this evolving policy while incorporating exploration strategies.